KILTprotocol/spec-ext-credential-api/readme.md

 Rejection messages signal the intentional cancelling of an individual step in the flow.

 Rejection messages are generic.
-What is being rejected is defined by the order of messages: the rejection message rejects the last message the other party (OP) has sent.
+The message field `inReplyTo` contains the `messageId` of the message being rejected.
-If OP has not yet sent a message, or OP’s last message does not imply a response, or OP has already received the response, then OP MUST ignore the rejection message.
+If OP has not sent such a message, or this message does not imply a response, or OP has already received the response, then OP MUST ignore the rejection message.
-With this approach we intend to reduce the complexity (otherwise we would need to have multiple types of messages, to define how they should reference whatever they are rejecting, and how to process messages arriving out of order).
+The parties SHOULD only send a rejection message for the latest message received.

 The interaction is mostly driven from the dApp UI, which also has more screen estate compared to extensions.
 In the multi-step flow, the user might want to cancel either an individual step or the whole flow.